Pannaiyarum Padminiyum: Plot

 One night, Chellamma requests her husband to learn driving before their wedding anniversary so that they can go to the temple together, he obliges.
 Pannaiyar is determined to learn driving and asks Murugesan to train him.
 Murugesan fears that he will lose his job if Pannaiyar learns driving, so he procrastinates as much as he can.
 So, Pannaiyar's driving progress is very slow.
-Meanwhile, Shanmugam's daughter unexpectedly visits them and says that her father suddenly died.
+Meanwhile, Shanmugam's daughter unexpectedly visits them and says that her father has suddenly died.
 Pannaiyar is shocked to hear about the loss of his friend and hands over the car keys and the documents that Shanmugam left under his care.
 But the daughter leaves the car behind as a token of remembrance of her father.
 Now that they are the proud owners of the car, the Pannaiyar family is happy, and certain heartwarming incidents change Murugesan's mind and he wholeheartedly plans to teach Pannaiyar to drive, but during one of his lessons, Pannaiyar causes an accident that creates minor damages to the car, which starts having technical difficulties from then onwards.

 Meanwhile, Suja visits her parents and her eyes fall on the new car and she demands for it.
 Unable to refuse, Pannaiyar halfheartedly lets her take it, much to the disappointment of Murugesan and Chellamma.
 On Pannaiyar and Chellamma's wedding anniversary, as the family is preparing to get into a bullock cart to go to the temple, they see an irate Suja coming to their house with the car.
 She says that she and her husband would have been in an accident because the car stopped working and insults her father for giving a useless old car.
 Chellamma steps in and scolds her and Suja storms away angrily, leaving the car behind.
 Murugesan, Pannaiyar and Chellamma dismiss Suja's tantrum and are rather pleased that their car is finally back.
 They try to start the car but it would not start.
 In utter frustration, Peedai jumps over the car and sits on the bonnet, and suddenly it starts.
 Finally, as per their earlier plan, Pannaiyar manages to drive successfully and take his wife Chellamma in his own car to the temple on their anniversary.
 They even race a bus driver, who was being a bully for quite a while.